View all Reflections

 The original photograph dates from the 1950s, when Lindsay's waterfront was started to be landscaped into the greenspace of today.
 On the left there was an attractive stone wall, the retaining wall on the right is near the former James Horn Knitting Mill, the north facade of which is faintly visible behind the foliage on the east bank.
 The large white building to the north is the Manley Motors Chrysler dealership and garage; to its immediate right is the bascule bridge.

-The Former Purdy's Mills
+The Former Site of Purdy's Mills

 William Purdy, a controversial American miller, is often taken to be the town founder.
 A quarter century after its incorporation, the neighbourhood that once was Purdy's Mills had become several dwellings, with St. Mary's Catholic Church prominent in the background (the spire was added in 1890).
 Immediately east of the church is the Loretto Convent, later known as St. Joseph’s Convent.
 Today this former focal point of industry and transportation is largely residential.